htmlplus/element/README.md

 ```bash
 cd htmlplus-project
 ```

 To start your Element project, run:

 ```bash
 # with npm
 npm i
 npm start

 # with yarn
 yarn install
 yarn start

 # with pnpm
 pnpm install
 pnpm start
 ```

-## First element
+## First Element

 Element is based on classes, so all components are based on `decorator`.
-The decorator converts the next component code based on its properties during the build.
+The decorator converts the next component code based on it's properties during the build.

 ```tsx
 // my-element/my-element.tsx